-The data on area, production and productivity was collected from Varanasi District, Uttar Pradesh.
+The data on area, production and productivity was collected from Varanasi District.
 Out of which Harhua and Baragaon Mandals from Varanasi district is the major tomato growing Mandals.
-Therefore, these two Mandals were purposively selected for the present study.
-For selection of respondents 10 per cent sample through random sampling procedure was selected from different villages.
-The respondents were categorized into three groups on the basis of area under tomato cultivation in all the selected villages.
+Therefore these two Mandals were purposively selected for the present study.
+For selection of respondents were categorized into three groups on the basis of area under tomato cultivation in all the selected villages.

-- 1. Small size farm group -having area of cultivation less than 1 ha - 2.
-Medium size farm group- having area of cultivation of 1-2 ha - 3.
+Small size farm group -having area of cultivation less than 1 ha

+Medium size farm group- having area of cultivation of 1-2 ha

 Large size farm group- having area of cultivation more than 2ha